 Unlike traditional chocolate cherry brownies, these are a little different.
 They are made without butter, without flour, and without sugar, but you’d never tell!
-While they are keto and low carb, no one will be able to tell!

 - Coconut Oil- Neutral tasting and mixes well with the chocolate.
 I don’t recommend substituting it for another oil.
 You CAN replace it with butter.